Karen Kassel, MS, RD, Med

 is the most common form of anesthesia used during delivery.
 It can be used for a

 C-section.
 An anesthesiologist will administer the epidural when active labor begins.
 A catheter is inserted into the lower back and rests in the epidural space, which is the space just before the outer membrane of the spinal canal.
-Medicine is injected into the catheter.
-The medicine causes numbness and pain relief from your belly button to your toes.
+Medication is injected into the catheter.
+The medication causes numbness and pain relief from your belly button to your toes.
 A woman can use the epidural for pain relief throughout the labor and birth process.

 An epidural can lower the mother’s blood pressure.
 Other, less common, side effects include severe headache after delivery, difficulty urinating or walking after delivery, and fever.
-The baby should not be affected by the medicine in an epidural.
+The baby should not be affected by the medication in an epidural.

 are a form of local anesthesia.
 A pudendal block is an injection given into the vaginal wall to numb the perineum.
 Given just before delivery, this injection works quickly to reduce pain.
 The effects last about one hour.